 “Characters drift in and out of all of our lives, but none were quite like Kim,” John Roskelley wrote of Kim Schmitz.

 Roskelley and Schmitz met in Yosemite Valley in 1971, although it wasn’t until 1977 that they would team up for the first time, to attempt Pakistan’s then unclimbed Great Trango Tower.
 After their successful ascent, Roskelley wrote, “I came away with from this trip with a great respect for Kim’s athletic ability, competence in the mountains, and great smile that would light up those piercing blue eyes.”

+Schmitz, a survivor of both a Himalayan avalanche and a groundfall taken while guiding in the Tetons, could have been killed many times while climbing.
 And so it seemed ironic that he died in a single-car accident after a river trip, on his way to visit his old climber friend Roskelley.

 Yet as Angus Thuermer recounts in a painstakingly researched article on WyoFile, Schmitz survived the initial crash and then did two things emblematic of his life.
 First he battled resourcefully, cutting himself out of his seatbelt, pawing through clothing and his First-Aid kit, and pulling out the canes he needed to walk.
 He made it a quarter mile toward help, then walked down the riverbank and sat under a large tree, where he passed away.

 See our full obituary on Kim Schmitz’s life and high and low times, as written by Roskelley.